top of page

 4) Is the exam fee only $600, or are there additional costs?

 The exam fee covers the standard USCIS-required medical evaluation.
+Paying with cash is only $600.
+With credit cards, we charge a 3.5% fee, that is $21.

 However, additional costs may apply in certain situations, including: